 $ sudo systemctl start NetworkManager

-If you want to revert a wireless network adapter to managed mode, then you need to execute the following line of code, which restores the connection, and after that, your hardware will start working in managed mode.
+When you want to revert a wireless network adapter to managed mode, you need to execute the following line of code, which restores the connection:

 $ sudo airmon-ng stop wlan0mon